Skip to main content

 Republic of Ireland residents working in Northern Ireland, for example, have income tax deducted automatically from their salary under PAYE and paid directly to HMRC.
 They are also likely to be required to declare this income to the tax authorities in the Republic of Ireland.

-While a credit will be given for UK taxes, cross-border workers resident in the Republic of Ireland may have a balance of Irish tax to pay to the Irish tax authorities if they are taxed less in the UK than they would have been if they had paid tax on the Euro equivalent of this income in Ireland.
-However, cross-border workers resident in the Republic of Ireland can make use of Transborder Workers' Relief which ensures that they do not pay any additional tax to the Irish authorities, unless they have income earned from other Irish sources, such as rental or investment income, or they are jointly assessed for Irish tax with a spouse.
+While a credit will be given for UK taxes, cross-border workers resident in the Republic of Ireland may have a balance of Irish tax to pay to the Irish tax authorities if they pay less tax in the UK than they would have paid in Ireland if they had earned the Euro equivalent of this income there.
+However, cross-border workers resident in the Republic of Ireland can make use of Transborder Workers' Relief.
+This is an Irish tax relief which ensures that they do not pay any additional tax to the Irish authorities, unless they have income earned from other Irish sources, such as rental or investment income, or they are jointly assessed for Irish tax with a spouse.

 Please note that the Low Incomes Tax Reform Group is a UK-based organisation and we do not provide guidance on Irish tax matters.
 If you require support on your Irish tax position, please refer to Irish Tax and Customs.